 Tonight on American Ninja Warrior, Josh Butler competes in the Daytona City Finals.
-Josh is a Nashville bus driver for a non-profit organization that benefits inner city children.
-He and his wife have been through a real-life This Is Us story.
+Josh is a Nashville bus driver for a non-profit organization that works to benefit inner-city children.
+He and his wife have been through a real-life This Is Us story of their own.

-Their son, Josh Dewey Butler VI, was born in May 2015 with a genetic disorder their doctor had never seen.
-His birth defects caused a terrible strain on his tiny body.
-Josh and Katie spent 132 days at the hospital by his side.
-Their precious son succumbed to his illness.
+Their son, Josh Dewey Butler VI, was born in May of 2015 with a genetic disorder that their doctor had never seen.
+His birth defects caused a terrible strain on his tiny body, and Josh and Katie spent 132 days at the hospital by his side while he fought.
+Eventually, their precious son succumbed to his illness.
 They were left broken and searching for purpose.
 “We knew God was preparing us for something,” said Katie.

 American Ninja Warrior airs tonight on NBC 8/7c.
 You can watch a preview of the airing by clicking here.